 So to prove that you should be shopping sooner, we've charted all the Editors' Choice deals from November 2014, so you can see the spike in savings for yourself.

 Check out the graph below, then read on for our in-depth analysis of your Editors' Choice deal outlook for Thanksgiving, Black Friday, and Cyber Monday.

-For the Second Straight Year, Thanksgiving Day Beats Black Friday
+For the Third Straight Year, Thanksgiving Day Beats Black Friday

 Excited for Black Friday deals?
-Consider subscribing to the DealNews Select Newsletter to get a daily recap of all our deals; you never know when a Black Friday price will be released!
+Consider subscribing to the DealNews Select Newsletter to get a daily recap of all our deals; you never know when the next Black Friday ad will be released!
 You can also download the DealNews app or check out all our features for more buying advice.